Dubai blaze raises questions over Gulf skyscraper design

 “The fires that have erupted in Dubai landmarks have raised concerns about the quality of material used to clad the emirate’s buildings,” The National, a leading UAE newspaper, reported on Saturday.

 Experts say most of Dubai’s approximately 250 high-rise buildings use cladding panels with thermoplastic cores, the newspaper said.
-Panels can consist of plastic or polyurethane fillings sandwiched between aluminium sheets.
+Panels can consist of plastic or polyurethane fillings sandwiched between aluminum sheets.

 Such cladding is not necessarily hazardous, but it can be flammable under certain circumstances and, depending on a skyscraper’s design, may channel fires through windows into the interiors of buildings, said Phil Barry, founder of Britain’s CWB Fire Safety Consultants Ltd.